-Artificial intelligence (AI) has made remarkable strides in automation, efficiency, and data processing.
+AI has made remarkable strides in automation, efficiency, and data processing.
 In many industries, AI tools have improved accuracy and streamlined decision-making, often outperforming human capabilities.
-However, when it comes to tariff classification, AI’s reliability is, shall we say, debatable.
+When it comes to tariff classification, AI’s reliability is, shall we say, debatable.
+It’s even given us a new definition for “hallucination.”

-For businesses engaged in international trade, proper classification under the Harmonized System (HS) Code is not just a regulatory requirement – it’s a financial imperative.
-The consequences of misclassification range from unexpected duty rates to full-scale compliance investigations.
+For businesses engaged in international trade, proper classification under the Harmonized Tariff Schedule of the US (HTSUS) is a regulatory requirement.
+The consequences of misclassification range from fines and penalties, to unexpected duty rates to full-scale compliance investigations.
 So, while an AI-powered classification tool might seem like an efficient solution, it’s important to recognize its limitations before letting it take the wheel.

 AI Is a Great Pattern Matcher, But Tariff Classification Requires Judgment